Accessibility Tools

 Elsewhere in the EU, the landscape remains just as serious.
 France imposes fines of up to €300,000, Czechia up to €400,000, and Hungary has set penalties as high as €1.26 million or 5% of annual net turnover.
 In Italy, fines can reach €40,000, or up to 5% of turnover under the Stanca Law for private entities.

 Enforcement isn’t uniform, and that’s the point.
-While the EAA sets a harmonised baseline, the risks vary dramatically by jurisdiction.
+While the EAA sets a harmonized baseline, the risks vary dramatically by jurisdiction.
 Businesses with operations or customers across multiple countries must be proactive in tracking national developments to avoid falling foul of country-specific enforcement actions.

 For a quick overview of the already established EAA penalties across EU markets, see the table below.